apariciodevcom/blablabot/README.md

 # blablabot
-Relevant information about conversational bots
+Relevant information about conversational bots built with OpenAI models